alteryx/gh-action-ci/README.md

           circle-token: ${{ secrets.CIRCLE_TOKEN }}
 ```

-To install this workflow in your repository, add the lines above to `.github/workflows/circleci-scheduler.yml`.
+To install this workflow, add the lines above to `.github/workflows/circleci-scheduler.yml`.
 Then, add `CIRCLE_TOKEN` as a secret in your repository settings.